-- Connected device, like an iPad or other tablet: A portable device can be a good alternative to a monitor.
+- Connected device, such as an iPad or other tablet: A portable device can be a good alternative to a monitor.
 Tablets can be propped up with a stand, allowing your team to clock in and out.

-- Credit card reader: A card reader lets your customers securely pay by credit card while in-store, whether that’s through a contactless payment like Apple Pay, a chip card, or a magstripe (magnetic stripe) card.
+- Credit card reader: A card reader lets your customers pay securely by credit card while in-store, whether that’s through a contactless payment like Apple Pay, a chip card, or a magnetic stripe (magstripe) card.

 - Cash drawer: Even if you accept contactless payments, you may still need a safe spot to keep your cash.
 POS software that’s connected to a cash drawer can minimize fraud by tracking exactly when the drawer is opened.

-- Receipt printer: A paper receipt shows customers exactly when and what they purchased and how much they paid.
+- Receipt printer: A paper receipt shows customers exactly what they purchased, when they purchased it, and how much they paid.

 - Bar code scanner: A bar code scanner reads an item’s product details so you can ring it up.
-It can also be a quick way to double-check the price, stock level, and other details.
+It can also be a quick way to double-check the price, the stock level, and other details.

 Common POS software features

-Some POS solutions, like Square, include the features below.
+Some POS solutions, such as Square, include the features below.
 Other systems may require you to use outside software to get the features you need.
 Learn more about how Square compares to other POS systems.

 Payment processing is one of the core functions of a POS system.
 Each time a customer buys an item, your POS system processes the transaction.